MicrosoftDocs/win32/desktop-src/shell/preview-handlers.md

 ---
-Description: 'Preview handlers are called when an item is selected to show a lightweight, rich, read-only preview of the file''s contents in the view''s reading pane.
-This is done without launching the file''s associated application.' ms.assetid: '6c240a63-c184-4b65-9483-794f5de4d695'
+Description: Preview handlers are called when an item is selected to show a lightweight, rich, read-only preview of the files contents in the views reading pane.
+This is done without launching the files associated application. ms.assetid: 6c240a63-c184-4b65-9483-794f5de4d695
-title: Preview Handlers and Shell Preview Host
+title: Preview Handlers and Shell Preview Host ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Preview Handlers and Shell Preview Host